janniklth/cpp-lecture/README.md

 # CPP Lecture

-This repository contains my project work for the CPP lecture.
-The project was developed to showcase my knowledge of the C++ programming language.
+This repository contains my work and exercises for the CPP lecture of my IT-Automotive study.
+The project and exercises were developed to learn about the C++ programming language and programming basics like clean code, object oriented programming and test driven development.
 This readme file provides a brief description of the project and instructions for installation and usage.

-## Project Description
+## Project Description - NOCH ÄNDERN

 The goal of this project is to create a comprehensive C++ application that demonstrates various concepts of the programming language.
 It consists of a collection of sample programs that illustrate different features and concepts of C++.
 The examples range from basic constructs like variables and loops to more advanced topics such as inheritance and polymorphism.